MateoTRC/EcomplexityMX/README.md

 ### Nodes Metrics

-Additionally, with the EA space networks, we computed the following node metrics associated with each EA each year:
+Additionally, with the EA space networks, we computed the following node metrics associated with each EA each year.
+This computation is done in the `Compute_graph_metrics.ipynb`, using the previously made networks files in `Create_graphs_files.ipynb`.

 1. **Degree Centrality**:
    - **Formal Definition**: Degree centrality measures the importance of a node in a network based on the number of connections it has.